Kiel Martin: Career

 Martin's debut as a professional actor came in repertory theatre in Florida.
 After an attempt at stand-up comedy in Miami, he learned to play the guitar, working for two years in New York as a musician and a dockworker.
 He also performed with the National Shakespeare Company at San Diego's Old Globe Theatre and worked as a repertory actor in New York and New Orleans before becoming a client of the William Morris Agency.

 In 1967, Martin was signed as a contract player at Universal Studios after being recommended by June Havoc, who saw him perform when they were both working at the New Orleans Repertory Company.
 However, in August of that year, he broke 15 bones in a motorcycle accident after crashing into an oak tree.
-He spent four days in a coma and required two years recuperation during which he lost 40 pounds.
+He spent four days in a coma and required two years of recuperation, during which he lost 40 pounds.

 Following his recovery, Martin starred as the title character in the Blaxploitation film Trick Baby (1972) based on the novel by Iceberg Slim.
 He appeared in The Panic in Needle Park (1971) featuring Al Pacino and Lolly-Madonna XXX (1973) along with a young Jeff Bridges.
 He also costarred in the 1975 film Moonrunners, which was the basis for the television series The Dukes of Hazzard.
 He was, with Jon Voight and Michael Sarrazin, among the final three actors considered for the role of Joe Buck in Midnight Cowboy.

 Martin made guest appearances on various television shows throughout the late 1960s and the 1970s, including Dragnet, Ironside, The Virginian, and Gunsmoke.
 He was also a regular on the soap opera The Edge of Night, playing the part of Raney Cooper.
 He considered himself to have been typecast as a villain, saying that Hill Street Blues "was the first time in my career I played a part where I wasn't some terrible creep.
 I'd killed every goddamned thing in America, including nuns and babies.
 I did soap for a year and a half, and I axed five people because their contracts were up."

 Martin was also cast in roles that required his musical skills.
-He wrote and performed the song "Not for Long" for the 1972 made for TV movie The Catcher, also co-writing the film's title track with Jackie DeShannon, who sang it.
+He wrote and performed the song "Not for Long" for the 1972 made-for-TV movie The Catcher, also co-writing the film's title track with Jackie DeShannon, who sang it.
 He had earlier sung the blues song "Alberta" on The Virginian and Tom Paxton's "I'm Bound for the Mountains and the Sea" for the soundtrack of Then Came Bronson, accompanying himself on acoustic guitar.
 His Moonrunners character Bobby Lee Hagg is also a guitar player.